 1. Follow Your Archetype Compass

-Throughout history, the same types of characters have consistently shown up in myths, in art and even blockbuster movies.
+Throughout history, the same types of characters have consistently shown up in myths, art, and even blockbuster movies.
 Like a secret compass, these familiar characters give us a shared meaning and understanding of each other.

 So, when it comes to the mystery of customer experience and how we can ‘up our game’, let the secret ‘compass’ of characters or archetypes guide your way.

-When someone presents as “The Hero” (one of the 12-archetypes) in a movie like Wonder Woman, for instance, we understand her character and what she represents.
+For instance, when someone presents as “The Hero” (one of the 12-archetypes) in a movie like Wonder Woman, we understand her character and what she represents.

 Because of our inbuilt compass, we expect her to behave in a certain way and can typically anticipate her action to overcome evil and prevail.

 Each of us craves a connection with people – not products or services – so when your brand adopts a clear and consistent archetype, it becomes familiar, more human-like and trustworthy.
 In short, we recognise it, and it makes sense to us.